-If you buy a property in Wales costing over £180,000, you'll have to pay Land Transaction Tax (LTT).
+If you buy a property in Wales that costs more than £180,000, you'll have to pay Land Transaction Tax (LTT).
 Like stamp duty, LTT is tiered, meaning you pay different rates on different portions of the property price.

 First-time buyers don't get an exemption under the Welsh LTT system.

 - Find our more: LTT: Welsh stamp duty

 Moving costs will vary depending on how much furniture and belongings you have, how far you're moving and whether you opt for extras such as professional packing.

 The table below estimates the cost of hiring a van - which you should only consider if you have a relatively small amount of stuff - or using a removals company for different sizes of house, as well as getting them to pack for you.

 Prices for van hire based on quotes from Hertz.
 Removals company quotes sourced from AnyVan.com in August 2019 for a move to an equal-sized property within nine miles.

 - Find out more: how to choose the best removals company

 Once you've moved in to your new home, there are regular costs you'll have to cover, too.